Concerned about someone you know?

 It’s important to know that it’s not always easy to tell if a person has an eating disorder based simply on their appearance.
-So it’s important to know some of the warning signs, which include behavioural, physical and psychological signs.
+Here are some of the warning signs to watch out for, including behavioural, physical and psychological signs.

 Some behavioural warning signs

 - Dieting behaviours, such as fasting, counting calories or avoiding food groups

 - Evidence of binge eating, such as hoarding food